 Day trips from Salzburg to the Wolfgangsee Advent festival are available.
 Click here to check prices.

 Location: Lake Wolfgang is situated in the Salzkammergut region of Austria, about 30 minutes from Salzburg.

 Where to stay at Wolfgangsee: Click here to search accommodation in Wolfgangsee

 Further reading: 6 Gorgeous Towns on the Austrian Lakes

 Austrian Christmas traditions

-Although December 24 is not a public holiday in Austria (most shops and businesses close early afternoon), Austrians celebrate Christmas on Christmas Eve.
+Although December 24 is not a public holiday (most shops and businesses close early afternoon), the main Christmas celebrations take place on Christmas Eve in Austria.
 As families and friends gather for the evening meal, gifts are exchanged before Christmas church services are attended.

-Austrian Christmas food usually comprises of sausage soup, cod or duck and there are plenty of sweet treats such as lebkuchen and my favourite, Vanillekipferl, for afters.
+Christmas celebrations in Austria usually centre around food.
+Sausage soup, cod or duck are popular Christmas dishes and there are plenty of sweet treats such as lebkuchen and my favourite, Vanillekipferl, for afters.

 Planning on travelling elsewhere in Europe either before or after your Christmas in Austria?
 The following articles might be helpful: